Curriculum - what do we teach?

 We teach a lot of our writing skills through 'Talk for Writing.'
 You can see examples of Talk for Writing by clicking on the tab at the top of the page.

-We teach maths through a learning system called Maths Makes Sense.
+We teach maths through a learning system called Maths Makes Sense and through resources from White Rose Maths.
 Children develop skills in arithmetic, data handling, geometry and reasoning.
 Partner teaching gives pupils opportunities to explain and deepen understanding of key areas of maths.
 To find out more click here or on the 'Video Guides for Parents' tab at the top of this page.

 As well as a daily maths lessons in their own year group (mixed ability), all pupils are streamed by ability for an additional 'Daily Skills' maths session.
 This ensures basic skills in maths are constantly practiced and revised.